Hello there internet user! Welcome to my fundraising page :)

-My fundraising team and I will be completing a three-day, 200-mile bike ride in late October.
-I have never taken on something like this before (in fact, I can't remember the last time I rode a bike) and I will be training all summer-long to prepare myself.
-This is a huge challenge for me, as my body is still recovering from a year and a half of chemo, and five surgeries, the most recent of which was in June.
+My fundraising team and I will be completing a 100-mile bike ride on October 24th.
+I have never taken on something like this before (in fact, I can't remember the last time I rode a bike) and I have been training all summer-long to prepare myself.
+This ride will be a huge challenge for me, as my body is still recovering from a year and a half of chemo, and five surgeries, the most recent of which was in June.

 As a quick example of how incredible YSC is...

 I was very lucky to be picked as one of YSC's survivor bike recipients, meaning I am being gifted my very own brand new Bianchi road bike!
 I have it on good authority from my Father-in-law that this is a pretty big deal :)

 A little information as to why this charity is important to me...

 I was diagnosed with an aggressive form of breast cancer in December 2018, aged 29.
 I received my diagnosis less than a year after one of my oldest and dearest friends Emily had also been diagnosed with breast cancer.
 We both embarked on long and arduous treatment plans, with Emily undergoing surgery and chemotherapy whilst pregnant with her second child.
 Her strength was a huge inspiration to me, and she found the time to support me through my diagnosis whilst still coping with her own treatments and being an incredible wife and loving Mum.